How to Buy Better Trim Paint

 Does Odor Matter to You?

 I steered clear of any oil-based paints because of their smell, but some of the new acrylic-alkyd formulas still use solvent.
 These are a lot less stinky than pure oil-based paints, but some may bother sensitive noses.
-Looking to paint your doors next, these are the tips you need to know.

 With two kids under 2 running and crawling around, I don’t want to mess with any solvent cleanup, and with so many great water-cleanup options, I don’t think you should either.